 - Impressions: The number of times your ads appear on the screen.

-- Cost per click (CPC): The average amount spent for each person that clicks your ad.
+- Cost per click (CPC): The average amount spent for each person who clicks your ad.

 - Click-through rate (CTR): The percentage of people that click your ads after seeing them.

-- Reach: The number of people that saw your ads at least once.
+- Reach: The number of people who saw your ads at least once.

 - Results: The total number of conversions.
 What counts as a conversion is determined by your campaign settings.